World Sikh Organization: Activities

-The World Sikh Organization of Canada (WSO) worked with Ammerdeep Singh and the Yellow Cab taxi company to reach a mutually acceptable resolution regarding the company’s dress code and his style of turban.
-On July 7, Mr. Singh’s ID was frozen due to an alleged violation of Yellow Cab’s driver dress code.
-The issue in question was that of Mr. Singh’s choice of turban style.
-WSO worked with Yellow Cab to create a formal turban dress code policy for the company’s Sikh drivers.
+The World Sikh Organization of Canada (WSO) worked with Ammerdeep Singh and the Yellow Cab taxi company to reach a mutually acceptable resolution regarding the company's dress code and his style of turban.
+On July 7, Mr. Singh's ID was frozen due to an alleged violation of Yellow Cab's driver dress code.
+The issue in question was that of Mr. Singh's choice of turban style.
+WSO worked with Yellow Cab to create a formal turban dress code policy for the company's Sikh drivers.

 In October 2011, WSO helped Seneca College student Jaspreet Singh secure the right to freely wear his kirpan on campus, and worked with Seneca College in developing a policy document with respect to the kirpan as well as training materials for faculty, students and security.

 The Human Rights Law Network (HRLN) and the World Sikh Organization of Canada (WSO) announced the inauguration of the Khalra Centre for Human Rights Defenders in New Delhi during a conference held in collaboration with other human rights groups from across India on November 19 and 20, 2011.
 The Centre has been established to serve as a legal resource for human rights defenders who find themselves in danger or who are attacked and also to undertake research into human rights issues.
 The foundation of the Centre was welcomed by the human rights defenders present and all attendees rose to pay their respects to the memory of S. Khalra.

 There are WSO chapters in every major Canadian city.
 WSO works with other interfaith and human rights organizations to promote awareness and education about human rights issues, in addition to providing education about the Sikh faith.

+Khalistan activism

+A 2007 statement from the World Sikh Organization stated that they were committed "to strive through peaceful means, for the establishment of a Sikh nation, KHALISTAN, in order to protect the Sikh identity and faith".